Dark Skies Initiative

 What can I do?

 There is a WIN-WIN SOLUTION to light pollution!
-By changing outdoor lighting practices you can prevent light pollution while putting more light where you want it and using less electricity.
+By changing outdoor lighting practices, you can prevent light pollution while putting more light where you want it using less electricity.
 Read on to find out how to make a positive difference.

 Negative Effects of Light Pollution

-• COSTS: In the United States $10s of billions annually in electricity costs are wasted shining lights upward at night.
-These numbers do not include the costs of harvesting fossil fuels to generate electricity.
+• COSTS: In the United States $10s of billions annually in electricity costs are wasted shining light upward at night.
+These numbers do not include the costs of producing the energy to generate electricity.

 • ENERGY CONSUMPTION: Most of the energy required to power all of the wasted light comes from burning fossil fuels, contributing to other types of pollution.